 Despite the name, we do recommend bringing a bathing suit.
 It’s at the end of a short trail right off of the Blue Ridge Parkway and is a spectacular sight all year-round.

 Upper Whitewater Falls

-The Whitewater Falls are the highest east of the Rockies in their totality at 811 feet.
-The Lower Falls can be accessed from South Carolina, but the staggering Upper Falls are less than an hour from downtown Asheville.
-They are ensconced in the Nantahala National Forest and plummet 411 feet.
+The Whitewater Falls are the highest east of the Rockies, at 811 feet.
+The Lower Falls is accessible from South Carolina, but the staggering Upper Falls are less than an hour from downtown Asheville.
+They are nestled in the Nantahala National Forest and plummet 411 feet.

-There is a short-paved walkway that leads to an overlook for a dazzling view above the falls.
+A short paved walkway leads to an overlook for a dazzling view above the falls.
 There’s a staircase that meanders down to a lower vantage point that’s just as wonderful.
 The rest of the trail will take you down to the bottom of Upper Whitewater Falls for a rest with a view or a revitalizing swim.

-Linville Falls requires a bit of a longer hike and is farther out at an hour and a half from Asheville, but these falls are definitely worth it.
-There are two trails at about four miles long, one is more strenuous than the other.
+Linville Falls requires a bit of a longer hike and is farther out at an hour and a half from Asheville, but these falls are worth it.
+There are two trails about four miles long.
+One is more strenuous than the other.
 The falls plummet down 90 feet, and you will find several incredible vistas to take it all in throughout the hike.

-It’s one of the more famously photographed sites in the area and it’s very clear why.
-The flowing, sparkling water jutting out from the mountain rock formations surrounded by foliage creates a magical scene.
+It’s one of the more famously photographed sites in the area, and it’s obvious why.
+The flowing, sparkling water jutting out from the mountain rock formations surrounding foliage creates a magical scene.

-Soco is the site of the rare twin waterfalls, located on the edge of the Cherokee Indian Reservation.
+Soco Falls is the site of the rare twin waterfalls located on the edge of the Cherokee Indian Reservation.
 It’s only about half an hour from Asheville and has several short trails for viewing both falls at different points.
-It’s right off the highway, and there are only a couple of small signs for it, so be sure to keep your eyes peeled so you don’t miss it.
+It’s right off the highway, and there are only a couple of minor signs for it, so be sure to keep your eyes peeled, so you don’t miss it.